 - Your name, address, contact details (i.e. email addresses, telephone numbers etc) and date of birth

-- Details we need to verify your identity and process your application for employment (including performing credit reference checks, fraud checks and Disclosure and Barring Service checks) and Right to Work checks.
+- Details we need to verify your identity and process your application for employment (including performing credit reference checks, fraud checks, Disclosure and Barring Service checks) and Right to Work checks.

 - Personal information on a relevant Curriculum Vitae and any accompanying cover letter or additional documentation provided by the candidate upon application

 - Financial details for payroll, benefits and expenses purposes

 - Candidate call recording obtained and retained for monitoring and training purposes

 - Details of any accounts you hold within The Very Group of companies